Shireen Abu Akleh: Subsequent investigations

-Following the Israeli refusal, Congressman André Carson said that a letter to Blinken requesting that the FBI investigate, as of May 19, had collected 55 congressional signatures.
-Separate to the announcement that the Military Police would not be opening an investigation into the killing, due to the lack of suspicion of criminality, the IDF nevertheless announced on May 19 that it had identified the gun that 'may have killed Abu Akleh,' though it said the conclusion would remain uncertain without a bullet analysis.
-The Palestinian attorney-general Akram Al-Khatib said on July 2 that the bullet has been handed over to a recently arrived "specialized US team of experts" for technical examination.
-According to Al-Khatib the test would take place at the US embassy in Jerusalem and "we got guarantees from the American coordinator that the examination will be conducted by them and that the Israeli side will not take part" but according to Kochav, "The testing will be carried out by Israeli investigators in the presence of US observers".
-The US State Department subsequently announced on July 4 that tests by independent ballistics experts under U.S. oversight were not conclusive about the gun it was fired from but that US officials have concluded that gunfire from Israeli positions most likely killed Akleh and that there was "no reason to believe" her shooting was intentional.
+Following the Israeli refusal, Congressman André Carson said that, as of May 19, a letter to Blinken requesting that the FBI investigate had collected 55 congressional signatures.
+Separate from the announcement that the Military Police would not be opening an investigation into the killing, due to the lack of suspicion of criminality, the IDF nevertheless announced on May 19 that it had identified the gun that 'may have killed Abu Akleh'.
+However, it said the conclusion would remain uncertain without a bullet analysis.
+The Palestinian attorney-general, Akram Al-Khatib, said on July 2 that the bullet has been handed over to a recently arrived "specialized US team of experts" for technical examination.
+According to Al-Khatib, the test would take place at the US embassy in Jerusalem and "we got guarantees from the American coordinator that the examination will be conducted by them and that the Israeli side will not take part", but according to Kochav, "The testing will be carried out by Israeli investigators in the presence of US observers".

+The US State Department subsequently announced on July 4 that tests by independent ballistics experts under U.S. oversight were not conclusive about the gun it was fired from, but that US officials have concluded that gunfire from Israeli positions most likely killed Akleh and that there was "no reason to believe" her shooting was intentional.
 US investigators had "full access" to both IDF and PA investigations.
 The Palestinian Public Prosecutor's Office disputes the US conclusion that the bullet cannot be matched to a gun and maintains its position that the killing was premeditated.
 On July 5, the US stressed that it did not conduct its own probe, but the conclusion was a "summation" of investigations by the Palestinian Authority and Israel.

 On June 12, the Washington Post published the results of its own investigation suggesting that an Israeli soldier in an identified convoy "likely shot and killed Abu Akleh".
 Although the IDF said in a statement "multiple barrages" were fired by a gunman at the convoy prior to an IDF soldier returning fire, the analysis found no evidence of a firefight prior to the killing.
 The IDF refused to say whether the convoy was the same one under investigation.
 On June 20, the New York Times published what it described as a "month long investigation" concluding that "the bullet that killed Ms. Abu Akleh was fired from the approximate location of the Israeli military convoy, most likely by a soldier from an elite unit."
 The Times further found that there had been no Palestinian militants in the area that Abu Akleh was working when she was shot, refuting claims by the Israeli military that had an IDF soldier shot her it had been due to engaging with Palestinian gunmen in the area at the time.